We value your privacy.

 If you have any questions about the security of your personal information, please contact us using the methods outlined in the “Contact Us” section below.

 We will keep your information for as long as is necessary to provide you with the services that you have requested from us or for as long as we reasonably require to retain the information for our lawful business purposes, such as for the purposes of exercising our legal rights or where we are permitted to do.
-We operate a data retention policy and look to find ways to reduce the amount of information we hold about you and the length of time that we need to keep it.

 HELP KEEP YOUR INFORMATION SAFE